Maorytzio/Bank-products-prediction/README.md

 # Bank's Products Prediction

-### Given a Bank's dataset which is extracted from a from a csv file, that holds customers and products information.
-   The task is to predict wheteher a certain product will be add or deleted in the next month
+### Given a bank's dataset extracted from a CSV file, which holds customer and product information.
+The task is to predict whether a certain product will be added or deleted in the next month.